danielrussellLA/slackPullRequestReminder/README.md

 slack app installed on your computer

 ## Running the App:
+- Get a slack API token from your company's slack
-add the ID of the desired user to the users object.
-ID's can be found by searching for people in users.json
+- Add the ID of the desired user to the users object.
+NOTE: ID's can be found by searching for people in users.json after running remind.js once `node remind.js`
+- Then run the following command:
 ```
 user=bob pr=http://github.com/example-pr/12345 node remind.js
 ```